-Develop your expertise early in the game by joining any of Emory Law’s 23 Practice Societies.
+Develop your expertise early in the game by joining any of Emory Law’s 20 Practice Societies.
 These organizations combine faculty, student leaders, key alumni, and career strategy advisors to plan networking and professional development events focused around specific practice areas.
 Active participation in societies will help you bridge the academic realm and the real world of practice.

-The Banking & Finance Society prepares students for careers in Banking & Finance through advising them on everything from classes to internships to jobs.
-Through contact with Banking & Finance professionals, including regulators, the society seeks to provide hard skills that students can use in their careers.
+The Banking and Financial Institutions Law Society prepares students for careers in banking and finance, advising them on everything from classes to internships to jobs.
+Through contact with banking and finance professionals, including regulators, the society seeks to provide hard skills that students can use in their careers.
 Through educational events, students enter their internships and jobs with exposure to financial statements and language.

 Members play an active role in organizing events, meeting practitioners, and getting to know members of the school administration as they forge meaningful relationships that will enhance their careers.

-The Bankruptcy and Debtor/Creditor Practice Society fosters the professional development of students interested in the practice area as a career.
+The Bankruptcy and Debtor/Creditor Law Society fosters the professional development of students interested in the practice area as a career.
 Society members coordinate networking events to promote collaboration between students and bankruptcy practitioners in the Atlanta legal community.
-Faculty and upper-level law students also advise members on tailoring their academic experience at Emory Law School to graduate with a strong foundation in bankruptcy law.
+Faculty and upper-level law students also advise members on tailoring their academic experience at Emory Law to graduate with a strong foundation in bankruptcy law.
 Students of all interest levels are welcome.

-Members interact with the Barton Child Law and Policy Center at Emory University School of Law, and learn more about opportunities associated with it.
+Members interact with the Barton Child Law and Policy Center at Emory University School of Law and learn more about opportunities associated with it.
 The Barton Center's three in-house legal clinics afford students a unique opportunity to integrate legal theory with law practice in a collaborative, interdisciplinary setting.

-Since the practice of Family and Child Law is most commonly associated with boutique firms, Society members have the opportunity to meet professionals in the field and establish relationships with them.
+Since the practice of family and child law is most commonly associated with boutique firms, society members have the opportunity to meet professionals in the field and establish relationships with them.

-The Civil Litigation Society fosters relationships between students, faculty and practicing members of the trial bar.
+The Civil Litigation Law Society fosters relationships between students, faculty, and practicing members of the trial bar.
 Members plan and participate in events providing exposure to the inner workings of civil disputes and the benefits of the American adversarial system.
 Society forums facilitate discourse of recent trends in litigation, promote the growth and development of young members, and excite interest in conflict resolution.
-Social events will stimulate new relationships between students and practitioners, cultivate and deepen existing relationships between faculty and practitioners, and catalyze fresh ideas in anticipation of the Society's positive impact on future trends.
+Social events will stimulate new relationships between students and practitioners, cultivate and deepen existing relationships between faculty and practitioners, and catalyze fresh ideas in anticipation of the society's positive impact on future trends.

 The Emory Corporate and Business Law Society (ECBLS) invites Emory Law students to explore in greater depth issues relating to both business and the law in many different ways.
-The popularity of Emory Law's Transactional Law program demonstrates the strong interest among the law student body in business and corporate law, and this group seeks to expand those horizons.
+The popularity of Emory's Transactional Law program demonstrates the strong interest among the law student body in business and corporate law, and this group seeks to expand those horizons.

 The society sponsors a professional Deal Talk speaker series and a transactional alumni networking event to bring together law students, professors, alumni, and other business professionals.

 The Criminal Law Society brings together students and a team of faculty, staff, and alumni advisors to promote the professional development of law students interested in criminal law practice.
 Society members rub shoulders with prosecutors, public defenders, and private criminal defense attorneys to learn what day-to-day life is like in the world of criminal law.
 Society members help plan and participate in events providing exposure to the inner workings of the criminal courts.
-Members of the Society learn from fellow law students the ins and outs of preparing effectively for a career at the criminal law bar.
+Members of the society learn from fellow law students the ins and outs of preparing effectively for a career at the criminal law bar.
 Upper-level students with a clear, demonstrated interest in criminal law practice may request to be paired with an experienced practitioner to advise them on professional development and job search strategies.
 But the Criminal Law Society is not all work-related.
 Society members enjoy the company of fellow students who share a sincere interest in criminal law practice, and informal social events are an integral part of the CLS culture.

-The Alternative Dispute Resolution Society is dedicated to informing Emory's student body of the benefits of arbitration, mediation, negotiation, and other alternatives to the process of litigation.
+The Alternative Dispute Resolution Law Society is dedicated to informing Emory's student body of the benefits of arbitration, mediation, negotiation, and other alternatives to the process of litigation.
 As we all know, most cases today are settled outside of the courtroom.
 ADR seeks to provide students with the tools necessary to settle disputes without going before a judge.
 Most of us, as the future lawyers of America, will be required to participate in one or more of the various ADR practices.
 We want to make sure that the students of Emory Law are prepared to deal with this when the get into the job market.
-We also want to make sure that students know the potential for careers in the ADR markets.
+We also want to make sure that students know the potential for careers in the ADR market.
 Through competitions, guest lectures, and group meetings, we will continue to educate the student body.
 All students are encouraged to participate in our organization because ADR will be relevant in all of our future legal careers.

 The Environmental Law and Conservation Society works to foster the role of environmental law as a comprehensive practice area for careers ranging from government employment and public interest work to industry representation.
-While career development is integral to the ELCS programming, the Society also emphasizes educational enrichment and hands-on experience in environmental conservation.
+While career development is integral to the ELCS programming, the society also emphasizes educational enrichment and hands-on experience in environmental conservation.